ever seen these articles and „studies” about the „most beautiful faces“ of the world?

 also, if you find yourself supporting these standards as the ultimate goal – unlearn them. now.

-it starts with telling someone that they’re beautiful for their light skin/eyes/hair, for their skinniness or “body goals”, their height.
+the issue starts with telling someone that they’re beautiful for their light skin/eyes/hair, for their skinniness or “body goals”, their height.

 do not tell anyone they’d look better with light eyes/skin/hair.